ix-ox/ix-ox/README.md

 - 🌱 I’m currently learning programming technique
 - 💞️ I’m looking to collaborate on here
 - 📫 How to reach me at home.
-- ❤️ I love you, Htet Htet Aung, my angel, reasons, sunshine, world
+- ❤️ Oh Htet Htet Aung, I love you so much.
+I want to spend with you for my life.
+You're my every reason.
-- I can't live without you.
-I'll say again and love you forever.
+I can't live without you, baby.
-Thanks my Love
+I want to talk you again I forever love you.